 - Create an examination record before the end of each shift that includes:

 - The name of the person conducting the examination;

 - Location of all areas examined;

-- A description of each condition found that may adversely affect the safety or health of miners that is not promptly corrected; and
+- A description of each condition found that may adversely affect the safety or health of miners; and

-- The date when the described condition is corrected.
+- The date when each described condition is corrected.

 - Make the examination record available to MSHA and miners’ representatives, with a copy provided upon request.